 Brown ales also pair well with food.
 Pretty much any food.
 It is a beer for all ages, for all tastes, for all occasions.
 I used to drink Pete’s Wicked with every dinner.
 Well, it seems so in memory.
 Pete’s was a wickedly delightful brown … .
 Newcastle is overrated.
 I hope that does not cause a ruckus.
 It’s just my opinion and can be dismissed if you disagree.
 Cheers.
 Samuel Smiths Nut Brown Ale is a good choice for a brown.
 Oh, and Oak Creek Brewing in Sedona, Arizona has a Nut Brown Ale, too, that’s worth a pint.

-For more discussion of brown beers and Black Bridge’s contributions, listen to Cartoon Casual podcast.
+For more discussion of brown beers and Black Bridge’s contributions, listen to the first half of the first episode of the Cartoon Casual podcast.
 It’s produced by two locals, Joe Fellers and Paul Gaines.
-Great show.
+And as both Joe and Paul will tell you, the show could be offensive to some so use discernment.

 The color brown is a study in contrast.
 It is the hue and tincture of earth and soil, wood and bark, hair and flesh.
 Earth is our source and home, the surface upon which our diverse temples are built.
 These bodies are our avatars in this reality allowing concourse and conversation.
 Logic would indicate we hold these things in high regard.